China Town (2011 film)

 China Town is a 2011 Indian Malayalam-language action comedy film written and directed by the Rafi Mecartin duo and produced by Antony Perumbavoor under the company Aashirvad Cinemas.
-The film stars Mohanlal, Jayaram, Dileep and Suraj Venjaramoodu with Kavya Madhavan, Poonam Bajwa, Dipa Shah, Pradeep Rawat, Captain Raju and Shankar in pivotal roles.
-Jagathi Sreekumar makes a cameo appearance.
-Jassie Gift provided the film's music.
+The film stars Mohanlal, Jayaram, Dileep and Suraj Venjaramoodu in lead roles, while Kavya Madhavan, Poonam Bajwa, Dipa Shah, Pradeep Rawat, Captain Raju, Shanavas and Shankar plays the pivotal roles.
+The film also features a sumotori, played by D'souza Libor.
+Jagathy Sreekumar makes a cameo appearance.
 The film is loosely based on The Hangover.

-The plot follows Mathukutty, Zachariah, and Binoy from Kerala, who reached Chinatown in Goa to claim the ownership of their family’s Casino but inadvertently there they get embroiled with local mafia and drug dealers.
+The plot follows Mathukutty, Zachariah, and Binoy from Kerala, who reached Chinatown in Goa to claim the ownership of their family's Casino but inadvertently there they get embroiled with local mafia and drug dealers led by Gowda, a criminal who killed their parents.
 The film was released on 14 April 2011 in India.
 Despite receiving mixed reviews from critics, the film was a blockbuster at the box office.